squirtleDevs/scaffold-eth/README.md

 ### ⛳️ **Checkpoint 6: UI** 🖼

 Cool beans!
-Your front-end should be showing the below at this point!
+Your front-end should be showing something like this now!

 <img src="images/ui-screenshot-final.png" width = "700">